Selected Books and Publications

 This is the first comprehensive documentation of Native American rock art in the state.
 The book features brief site reports of 70 sites, complete with 173 illustrations, summary data, and discussion.
 Rock art sites found in 22 of Kentucky's 120 counties.
 These sites span a period of more than three thousand years.
 Common designs include bird and mammal tracks, as well as human footprints.
 Less common are human figures, quadrupeds, reptiles, fish, insects, and geometric designs.
 The book will appeal to anyone interested in prehistoric rock art of the eastern United States.

-By Mark J. Wagner with photographs by Charles A. Swedlund, 124 pages, Illinois Transportation Archaeological Research Report No. 12, 2002.
+The Archaeology and Rock Art of the Piney Creek Ravine By Mark J. Wagner with photographs by Charles A. Swedlund, 124 pages, Illinois Transportation Archaeological Research Report No. 12, 2002.

 The 111-acre Piney Creek Ravine Nature Preserve in southwestern Illinois contains the highest frequency of prehistoric rock-art sites per acre of any area Illinois.
 Southern Illinois University archaeologists systematically recorded the rock art designs at the largest of these sites—the Piney Creek—site revealing that it contained both pictographs and petroglyphs believed to have been created during the Late Woodland (AD 450-1000) and Mississippian (AD 1000-1500) periods.
 The prevalence of winged anthropomorphic and zoomorphic figures, and the presence of horned/eared anthropomorphs—one of which holds three spears in its outstretched arms, suggests some of the designs were created as part of shamanistic ceremonies.
 The report describes in detail all of the rock art images recorded within the ravine and interprets them within the regional context of the prehistoric rock art tradition of southern Illinois.